material-motion/material-motion/concepts/patterns.md

     # Reusing an Expectation on a second target
     target2.addExpectation(draggable)

-`target` is now directly manipulable.
+`target` is now expected to be directly manipulable.
 When the user lets go of the element, it is pulled back to the x,y coordinate using a physical simulation of a dampened spring.

 `target2` can simply be dragged.